 Hours are 11 a.m. to 5 p.m.
 Tuesday through Friday; 11 a.m. to 3 p.m.
 Saturday.
 For more information, call Barbara at (606) 325-2470 or (304) 633-4401 or visit yessy.com/TUG.

-‰Readers will meet at 5:45 p.m. last Tuesday of the month.
-September selection is “The Truest Pleasure” by Robert Morgan.
+‰The JSF Regional Readers will meet at 5:45 p.m. last Tuesday of the month.
+July’s selection is “One Foot in Eden” by Ron Rash.

 ‰The Jesse Stuart Room features Stuart memorabilia, rare books and collectible items.